gen-germany/lernorte-fuer-morgen-plugin/README.md

   * Change excerpt help text ('labels').
   * Change 'More Fields' label.
   * Remove Caldera Form Button for non-admins
+  * Display a warning in tinyMCEs word count field if referentn description is above 60 words long.

 **Calender/Filtering**
   * Add query vars for year and month in order to use them in rewrite and